This fun beach themed small world play is easy to set up and lots of fun!

 The idea of something new and different made his eyes light up and he wiped his tears away and followed me into the kitchen.

-Inspired by this post from At Home with Ali, I had an idea… I set aside dinner and found two old containers, two spoons and some food colouring.
+I had an idea… I set aside dinner and found two old containers, two spoons and some food colouring.
 I had his full attention now.

 We dug around in the back of the cupboard and found the bags of salt Daddy had bought home from work.
 The Father Figure makes medicine for a living and if the whole packet of medical grade salt is not used they have to throw away the rest, and sometimes he brings it home for us to play with.